serlo/database-layer/README.md

 # serlo.org – Database Layer

-The database layer provides a Restful API in front of the database of [Serlo](https://serlo.org/).
+The database layer provides a RESTful API in front of the database of [Serlo](https://serlo.org/).

 ## Setup